Orbital dynamics and histories of satellite galaxies around Milky Way-mass galaxies in the FIRE simulations: Acknowledgements

 \section{Acknowledgements}

 We greatly appreciate discussions with Nora Shipp and Pratik Gandhi throughout the development of this paper.
+We are also thankful for interesting discussion with Andrey Kravtsov on the stellar mass - halo mass relation.
 IBS received support from NASA, through FINESST grant 80NSSC21K1845.
 AW received support from: NSF via CAREER award AST-2045928 and grant AST-2107772; NASA ATP grant 80NSSC20K0513; and HST grants GO-14734, AR-15809, GO-15902, GO-16273 from STScI.
 JS was supported by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-2102729.
+RES gratefully acknowledges support from NASA grant 19-ATP19-0068, from the Research Corporation through the Scialog Fellows program on Time Domain Astronomy, from NSF grant AST-2007232, and from HST-AR-15809 from the Space Telescope Science Institute (STScI), which is operated by AURA, Inc., under NASA contract NAS5-26555.
 We ran simulations using: XSEDE, supported by NSF grant ACI-1548562; Blue Waters, supported by the NSF; Frontera allocations AST21010 and AST20016, supported by the NSF and TACC; Pleiades, via the NASA HEC program through the NAS Division at Ames Research Center.